Wadala

-Wadala (also spelled Vadala, formerly spelt Wuddala, [ʋəɖaːɭa]) is a neighborhood in Mumbai.
+Wadala (also spelled Vadala, formula spelt Wuddala, [ʋəɖaːɭa]) is a neighborhood in Mumbai.
 Wadala Road is a station on the Harbour Line of Mumbai's railway network.

 Overview

 Wadala has several schools and some renowned institutions like Veermata Jijabai Technological Institute (VJTI), Institute of Chemical Technology (erstwhile UDCT)), Vidyalankar Institute of Technology (VIT), South Indians' Welfare Society College (SIWS), St.Joseph's High School, and Auxilium Convent High School located near one another.
 SNDT Women's University, Dr. Ambedkar Commerce & Law College also has a campus in Wadala West.
 The local college of Wadala is SIWS near the Wadala station.
 The largest bus depot in Mumbai, BEST's Wadala depot, is located here.

 The Ackworth Leprosy Hospital was established during British rule, and part of its complex is now given to an AIDS awareness organisation as well.
 The world's first methane generation plant was set up in the Ackworth hospital complex.